Por La Vida

 Solidarity with Women in Honduras

 Our Honduras journey grew from UUSC’s commitment to Central American migrant justice, and connects with key human rights partners in the country.
 We have been inspired by the unique way feminist groups in Honduras have come together to vision and fight for a more just future.
-This journey will deepen our understanding of feminist leadership and vision, strengthen solidarity with our Honduran partners, awaken participants to some of the root causes of migration, and prepare us for advocacy and accompaniment when we return home.
+This journey deepened participants understanding of feminist leadership and vision, strengthen solidarity with our Honduran partners, awaken participants to some of the root causes of migration, and prepared participants for advocacy and accompaniment when they returned home.

 Why travel to Honduras?